Ookamini95/dnd-aanghakan/Aanghakan/Factions/Cult of the Abyssal Serpent/Assets/characters/Llig the Deceiver.md

-Master of flesh magic, this shapeshifting monstrosity is the head of the
+Master of flesh magic, this shapeshifting monstrosity is the head of the Serpent's Whisper, able to assume any shape and semblance.